Markus Vinzent: Biography

-Vinzent studied philosophy, theology, Jewish studies, ancient history, and archaeology at the Universities of Eichstätt, Paris (Diplom, Philosophy and Theology, 1978–83), Ludwig-Maximilians-Universität, Munich, Germany (Ph.D., 1987–91), and Ruprecht-Karls Universität Heidelberg, Germany (Postdoctoral research, Habilitation, 1991-5).
-He worked as a pastor between 1984 and 1991, and from the 1990s onward he has also been a serial entrepreneur (IT, Internet, HR, energy, waste, utilities and infrastructure).
+Vinzent studied philosophy, theology, Jewish studies, ancient history, and archaeology at the Catholic University of Eichstätt-Ingolstadt, Sorbonne University (Diplom, Philosophy and Theology, 1978–83), LMU Munich (Ph.D., 1987–91), and Heidelberg University (Postdoctoral research, Habilitation, 1991-5).
+He worked as a pastor between 1984 and 1991, and he has also been a serial entrepreneur (IT, Internet, HR, energy, waste, utilities and infrastructure) from the 1990s onward.

 Vinzent held academic posts as senior research fellow at King's College, Cambridge (1991-3), senior research fellow at the Berlin-Brandenburgische Akademie der Wissenschaft (tenure), Berlin (1993-5), C4-professor (non-tenure) for history of theology in the times of the Reformation and Modernity, University of Mainz, Germany (1996-7), C4-professor for history of theology (tenure), University of Cologne, Germany (1997-9), HG Wood Professor of Theology, University of Birmingham (1999-2010), including a stint as head of department (1999-2001).
 He joined the Department of Theology and Religious Studies at King's College London in September 2010.
 During the years 2010 to 2015 he served as Adjunct Professor of Korea University, Seoul.
 Since 2012 he is Fellow of the Max Weber Centre for Advanced Social and Cultural Studies, Erfurt University.
 Additionally, in 2015/2016 Fellow of TOPOI, Humboldt University Berlin, and in 2017/2018 Guest scholar at Augsburg University, Germany.

-In 2003 he initiated and co-authored the Birmingham study with Guidelines on the ‘Trialogue of Cultures’ as a result of a major 8-European-country study of teaching and learning about Islam, Judaism and Christianity in schools, funded by the ALTANA/BMW-Foundation (Herbert-Quandt-Stiftung) with a major research grant (2000-2002).
+In 2003, he initiated and co-authored the Birmingham study with Guidelines on the ‘Trialogue of Cultures’ as a result of a major 8-European-country study of teaching and learning about Islam, Judaism and Christianity in schools, funded by the ALTANA/BMW-Foundation (Herbert-Quandt-Stiftung) with a major research grant (2000-2002).
 This resulted in the creation of a 10-year initiative by the foundation in which during the years 2005 to 2015 around 200 German schools took part in a trialogue competition.
 The aim was, based on the Guidelines to develop creative projects in schools for a better co-cultural-living.
 The results have led to a list of publications, a children broadcast teaching course by the Hessischer Rundfunk and various other media.

 Together with Professor Allen Brent, he has directed the major research project on 'Early Christian Iconography and Epigraphy', a project funded by the British Academy (2011–12); as prime investigator he was running the Arts and Humanities Research Council (AHRC) funded major research project on ‘Meister Eckhart and the early 14th century Parisian University’ (2013-2016) following his re-discovery of new Parisian Questions of this medieval philosopher and theologian.
 He is now co-leading together with Marie-Anne Vannier (Université de Lorraine, Metz) a major research project on ‘Teaching and Preaching with Patristic auctoritates – Meister Eckhart in France and Germany, past and present’, funded by the French Agence National de la Recherche (ANR) and the Deutsche Forschungsgemeinschaft (DFG) (2018-2021).